usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 ## `plot_rtf_data`

 This script takes in CSV-formatted RTF data from standard input or a file and plots the results.
+This script has an optional `--min-required` argument that will plot a horizontal line at the level specified.

 ### Usage examples